Ending FGM/C: A village cutter reveals why she put down her deadly instrument

 “I dedicate my life to teaching women to not mutilate their bodies or their children’s bodies; that circumcision is not a prerequisite for earning respect, becoming a mother, or taking care of your family.
 I wanted to shatter the stories that we were fed as children.

 “I try to convince people that we should stop circumcising girls.
-I speak as someone who has got to know the knife from both sides.
+Then, I speak as someone who has got to know the knife from both sides.
 I myself was circumcised and I performed circumcisions.
 I know what I’m talking about.
 So I tell them circumcision doesn’t help, it’s wrong.
 Don’t inflict it on your daughter!

 “I know it will take generations to undo the damage that was done.
 Prejudices are very difficult to eradicate.
 Popular belief is too deeply ingrained, and the social pressure is too great, but if I am able to change the life of one girl, I will feel I am doing my part in eliminating FGM/C.”